jlaumonier/mlsurvey/doc/projectmanagement.md

 * Log management
 * Bug : Visualization workflow crash when dataset has more than 2 dimensions (e.g. load_iris)
 * Bug : Visualization workflow does not handle correctly more than 2 classes
-* Rename Logging class to "FilesOperation"-ish class
+* Rename Logging class to "FilesOperation"-ish class.
+Make it used by the Config class to read the json file
 * Regularization
 * Model evaluation (complete)
 * Random seed global